 (6)Certifications required under this subdivision must be submitted to the court but are not to be filed or lodged in a case file.

 (Subd (h) amended effective January 1, 2009.)

-The AOC may require courts to report appointed counsel's qualifications and completion of continuing education required by this rule to ensure compliance with Probate Code section 1456.
+The Judicial Council may require courts to report appointed counsel's qualifications and completion of continuing education required by this rule to ensure compliance with Probate Code section 1456.